kids-first/kf-cbioportal-etl/README.md

     from prod_cbio.chdm_phs001643_2018_cbio_sample

     ```
+1. Get a blacklist from D3b Warehouse, exporting table `bix_workflows.cbio_hide_reasons

+### Run as standalone
+1. Download from https://github.com/PediatricOpenTargets/OpenPedCan-analysis the `analyses/pedcbio-sample-name/pedcbio_sample_name_col.R` or run from repo if you have it
+1. Run `Rscript --vanilla pedcbio_sample_name_col.R -i path-to-histolgies-file.tsv -n path-to-cbio-names.csv -b Methylation`
+OR
+### Run in repo
-1. Run an interactive docker, and ensure to mount a volume that will have the repo and whatever input histologies file you end up using, i.e. `docker run -it --mount type=bind,source=/home/ubuntu,target=/WORK pgc-images.sbgenomics.com/d3b-bixu/open-pedcan:latest /bin/bash`
+1. Either run an interactive docker or using your local R , and ensure to mount a volume that will have the repo and whatever input histologies file you end up using, i.e. `docker run -it --mount type=bind,source=/home/ubuntu,target=/WORK pgc-images.sbgenomics.com/d3b-bixu/open-pedcan:latest /bin/bash`
 1. In that container, go to the location of `analyses/pedcbio-sample-name/pedcbio_sample_name_col.R`
-1. Get a blacklist from D3b Warehouse, exporting table `bix_workflows.cbio_hide_reasons`
-1. Run `Rscript --vanilla pedcbio_sample_name_col.R --hist_dir path-to-hist-dir`.
-Histologies file must be `histologies.tsv`, modify file name or create sym link if needed.
+1. Run `pedcbio-sample-name/pedcbio_sample_name_col.R -i ../molecular-subtyping-integrate/results/histologies.tsv -b Methylation`.
 Results will be in `results` as `histologies-formatted-id-added.tsv`

 #### RNA rsem input prep
 TCGA data are kept in a seprate matrix from everything else.
 We need to merge those.
 It is collapsed on common genes: